-Certain projects within the Melrose Heights/Oak Lawn Architectural Conservation District require review by the D/DRC, while others can be handled at staff level.
+Certain projects within the Cottontown/Bellevue Architectural Conservation District require review by the D/DRC, while others can be handled at staff level.
 Approved projects will receive a Certificate of Design Approval, with or without conditions, in order to proceed with the proposed work.
-Applicants should always discuss the project with staff as early in the planning phase as possible to keep the project on schedule, even if the work does not require a permit, as it may still require a Certificate of Design Approval.
+Applicants should always discuss their project with staff as early in the planning phase as possible to keep the project on schedule; even if the work does not require a permit, as it may still require a Certificate of Design Approval.